andavi/alexa-health-blood-draw/README.md

 <h1>Blood Draw</h1>

+><sub>Our group <a href="https://alexahealth.web.unc.edu/">website</a> with more information including documentation, architecture diagrams, and presentation slides given during the Software Engineering Lab course.</sub>

 This <a href="https://github.com/andavi/alexa-health-blood-draw">repository</a> is for an Amazon Alexa skill prototype to be used by clinicians as a reference to help them determine the type and amount of blood draw tubes needed for a particular test or sequence of tests.